The global spread of the coronavirus: Where is it?

 - United States -

-The US has confirmed five cases of the virus in patients who had recently entered the country from Wuhan -- two in California and one each in Arizona, Chicago and Washington state.
+The United States has confirmed five cases in patients who had recently arrived from Wuhan -- two in California and one each in Arizona, Illinois and Washington.

 - EUROPE -